-Headquartered in Stuttgart, Germany, EUCOM is a joint forces community of approximately 1,000 U.S. soldiers, sailors, airmen, Marines and government civilians, who work and live at four different locations around the city.
+Headquartered in Stuttgart, Germany, EUCOM is a joint forces community of approximately 1,000 U.S. service members and government civilians, who work and live at four different locations around the city.

-From its state-of-the-art plans and operations center, the command directs the operations of more than 100,000 military and civilian personnel across 10.7 million square miles or 27.7 million km2 of land and 13 million square miles or 33.6 million km2 of ocean.
+From its state-of-the-art plans and operations center, the command directs the operations of more than 50,000 military and civilian personnel across 10.7 million square miles or 27.7 million km2 of land and 13 million square miles or 33.6 million km2 of ocean.
 Within EUCOM itself, the command is divided into directorates and other special staff groups that are charged with specific mission support or management functions.
 Additionally, EUCOM’s reach extends to the Offices of Defense Cooperation, the Marshall Center, and the NATO School.

-The J9 embodies a “whole of society” approach, bringing in a wide range of perspectives by integrating U.S. and nongovernmental agencies, academic institutions, international organizations, and private-sector partners to better execute EUCOM operations.
+The J9 Directorate embodies a “whole of society” approach, bringing in a wide range of perspectives by integrating U.S. and nongovernmental agencies, academic institutions, international organizations, and private-sector partners to better execute EUCOM operations.

 The Comptroller executes the command’s annual budget according to fiscal law.

 The Command History office is the institutional memory of EUCOM.
 It is responsible for preserving the key documentation and events of the Command for the immediate and long term use of EUCOM and posterity.